nemuelw/Zamok/README.md

     - Music
     - Videos
     - Pictures
-5. Drop a RANSOM note on the desktop with instructions
+5. Drop a RANSOM note on the desktop with instructions (README.txt)

 ### Warning
 This project is for educational purposes only !